Alfa Anderson: Personal life and death

+Anderson died on December 17, 2024, at the age of 78.

 Accolades

 In 2014, Anderson received the Global Entertainment Media Arts (G.E.M.A.)
-Foundation's "Golden Mic Award" as well as a Citation from the City of Philadelphia for her contributions to music.
+Foundation's Golden Mic Award as well as a Citation from the City of Philadelphia for her contributions to music.

 "Le Freak", featuring Anderson on the lead vocals, was inducted into the 2015 Grammy Hall of Fame.
 In 2018, the song was added to the National Recording Registry by the Library of Congress.

-In 2018, Mayor Hardie Davis, Jr. of Augusta, Georgia gave Anderson the Keys to the City and declared May 5 "Alfa Anderson Day".
+In 2018, Mayor Hardie Davis Jr. of Augusta, Georgia gave Anderson the Keys to the City and declared May 5 as Alfa Anderson Day.